logancyang/blog-learning-automata/_posts/2020-07-07-poetry-quickstart.md

 $ poetry shell
 ```

+Note: the preferred way to create the virtual environment is to put it inside the project directory.
+Here is how to do it:

+- Set `poetry config virtualenvs.in-project true` to create the `.venv` in the project folder instead of `~/Library/Caches/pypoetry/...` the central location

 ### Set the interpreter in VSCode

+(This is for the case where the virtual environment is not created in the project folder, but in the central location.
+This is discouraged.)

 As of June 2020, the Python extension in VSCode doesn't support automatic discovery of poetry environments.
 Refer to this [issue](https://github.com/microsoft/vscode-python/issues/8372).